George9Waller/LongestOldEnglishWord/README.md

 to find the longest word that could exist.

 # Countdown Solver
-Based off the code for the previous problem I adjusted the program to take into acount the repetition of letters and use given rather than prohibited characters.
+Based off the code for the previous problem I adjusted the program to take into acount the repetition of letters and use given rather than prohibited characters, the new file is [CountdownWordFinder.py](https://github.com/George9Waller/LongestOldEnglishWord/blob/master/CountdownWordFinder.py).

 I also learnt some basic TKinter to create a GUI to show and input the letters rather than a basic console application which can be difficult to read.